Correcting non-independent and non-identically distributed errors with surface codes: Conclusion

 \section{Conclusion}

 In conclusion, we have studied the performance of Clifford-deformed surface codes in the presence of non-identically distributed and correlated two-qubit errors.
-In both cases the sub-threshold logical error rates are shown to be exponentially suppressed compared to the standard CSS codes.
+In both cases the sub-threshold logical error rates are shown to be exponentially suppressed compared to the standard codes.
+Hence, the code footprint, i.e., the number of physical qubits required to achieve a target logical error rate, is exponentially smaller than in the case of the CSS code.
 Importantly, the improved decoding accuracy is achieved using a fast matching decoder that does not require numerically extensive pre-processing and can potentially be implemented in real quantum hardware.
 We have studied the performance of matching decoders with input parameters defined according to different distance metrics and shown the advantage of using the shortest weighted paths as graph weights in the case of non-uniform qubit error rates.
 Our aim has been to demonstrate the principle of noise-tailored local Clifford deformations.
 To this aim, we have used simple error models as test cases.
-This can be seen as a further substantial step towards designing physics non-agnostic codes for quantum error correction.
+This can be seen as a further substantial step towards designing quantum error correction schemes optimized for a particular hardware implementation.
 Finally, we have investigated the connection between code degeneracy and structures of the noise affecting qubits in the rotated and non-rotated surface code configurations.
 This in turn allowed us to identify cases where taking code degeneracy into account has a positive effect on decoding accuracy.